TheSoftwareHouse/react-starter-boilerplate/e2e-playwright/README.md

 ### `npm run install:browsers`

-Will install default browsers dependencies to your computer
+Will install default browsers dependencies to your computer.
+Helpful, when updating the playwright package and version of browsers.

 ### `npm run test`